TchernoLeRigolo/tinto-bind/README.md

 tinto-bind
 ==========

-A binding mechanism for Angular allowing to reduce the number of watchers in specific cases (jQuery dependency)
+A binding mechanism for Angular allowing to reduce the number of watchers when:

-#Why
+* You only need one-way data binding
+* You have multiple expressions depending on a single object's values

+This is typically the case in read-only tables, feeds, etc...

-In many cases where performance is curcial, like on mobile, you will want to get the number of watchers under control.
+In many cases where performance is crucial, like on mobile, you will want to get the number of watchers under control.
 Most often, one watcher is enough to trigger multiple view changes.
 Let's start with an example, a simple information feed:

 ```html
 <div ng-repeat="item in feed | orderBy: '-time'" class="feed-item">